rails/website/_posts/2024-11-15-this-week-in-rails.markdown

 All Rails World videos have been re-edited and are up on [YouTube](https://www.youtube.com/watch?v=-cEn_83zRFw&list=PLHFP2OPUpCeb182aDN5cKZTuyjn3Tdbqx)!
 They also now have Japanese, Brazilian Portuguese, and Spanish subtitles thanks to [Happy Scribe](https://www.happyscribe.com/) (a transcription platform built on Rails).

 [Rails 8: The Demo](https://www.youtube.com/watch?v=X_Hw9P1iZfQ)
 In case you missed it, [Rails 8](https://rubyonrails.org/2024/11/7/rails-8-no-paas-required) was released last week.
-A new demo from DHH, is now up [Rails 8: The Demo](https://www.youtube.com/watch?v=X_Hw9P1iZfQ) showcasing its usage.
+A new demo from DHH is now up [Rails 8: The Demo](https://www.youtube.com/watch?v=X_Hw9P1iZfQ) showcasing its usage.
 The video covers getting started with Rails 8 by building a basic blog, adding a WYSIWYG editor, putting it behind authentication, making it available as PWA, and deploying to production.
 In just 30 minutes!